MoonlightCapital/MoonlightBot-docs/management-commands/reaction-roles.md

 /reaction-roles list
 ```

-*This subcommand does not have any options.*
+*This subcommand does not have any options*

 ### Required permissions

 MoonlightBot requires the following permissions to successfully execute this subcommand:

-*No specific permissions required.*
+*No specific permissions required*

 ## info